 What are mortgage terms?

-After choosing between an open or closed term, you must decide on the length of the term.
+After choosing between an open or closed term, you need to decide on the length of the term.
+Terms range from two years, three years, five years or more, depending on the mortgage lender.
+A five-year fixed rate mortgage is the most popular mortgage term in Canada.5

 Amortization period

-Common amortization periods in Canada are 10, 20 and 25 years.
 The longer the amortization period, the lower your monthly payments, but you'll also pay more interest on the loan because the repayment period is longer.
 Your monthly payments will be higher if you choose a shorter amortization period, but you'll pay less interest on the loan because it's repaid sooner.

 What do you need to apply for a mortgage?